glomex/gcdt-docs/docs/60_faq.md

 ### Missing configuration error

-After updating `gcdt` to the latest version you saw such error:
+After updating `gcdt` to the latest version you get the following error:
 ```bash
 Configuration missing for ‘kumo’
 ```
-This error appear if you used `hocon` based configs without installed `glomex-config-reader` plugin.
+This error appears if you used `hocon` based configs without having installed the `glomex-config-reader` plugin.
 You can install it or use [conf2json](http://sre-docs.glomex.cloud/glomex-config-reader/userguide/40_glomex_config_reader.html#command-conf2json) util (only for glomex users) to transform your `hocon` configs into `json` one.

 ### Environment variable error

-If you run any `gcdt` commands (kumo, tenkai, ramuda etc) and have such error:
+If you run any `gcdt` commands (kumo, tenkai, ramuda etc) and get the following error:
 ```
 ERROR: 'ENV' environment variable not set!
 ```